 I have a quick and easy weeknight chicken enchiladas recipe made just for YOU.
 The real difference maker?
 It’s made in a single cast iron skillet.
-You can sauté the chicken in a cast iron skillet, transfer to a bowl, assemble your enchiladas, and then throw those hot tamales back in the cast iron skillet for baking.
+You can sauté the chicken in a cast iron skillet, transfer to a bowl, assemble your enchiladas, and then throw those hot tamales back in the skillet for baking.
 It’s that easy.
 Because just like you, I hate doing dishes with a spicy, fiery passion.

 Up until this fall, it had been FOREVER since I made chicken enchiladas.
 I forgot how good they were and I think I fell in love with them all over again.
 For a guy who loves Mexican food (and I mean, who doesn’t), this is one of the very few Mexican recipes I’ve posted on this blog, along with my guacamole and margaritas.
 I don’t know why so few, but it’s time I step my game up in 2017.
 Maybe that will be my fallback New Year’s resolution?
 Eat more Mexican food.
 Done.

 My sister, Carol always used to make chicken enchiladas for the family when we were growing up.
 Enchiladas are a cheesy, gooey favorite of ours.
 Enchiladas are typically made with chicken or beef but for me personally, “real” enchiladas are made with chicken.